yvesgurcan/adventure/about-you.md

 "Nice to meet you, <span id="name"></span>," he says.
 "Sounds like a lovely name.
-What brings you here?"
+Can you tell me more about yourself?"

 - ["I would like to ask you some questions."](questions.md)
 - ["Not much.
 Just wanted to say hi."](hi.md)